heshanxiu/heshanxiu.github.io/_pages/talks.md

 ---

-- **NL Seminar-From Constrained Event Sequences Generation TO Text Generation** <br>
+## NL Seminar-From Constrained Event Sequences Generation To Text Generation**
-USC ISI.
-Aug 2022. <br>
+- Location: USC ISI.
+Aug 2022.

-Abstract: Understanding events is a critical component of natural language understanding NLU.
+- Abstract: Understanding events is a critical component of natural language understanding NLU.
 A key challenge lies in the fact that events can be described in different granularities.
 A coarse grained event e.g., publishing a paper can often be disseminated into a fine grained process of events e.g., writing the paper, passing the peer review, and presenting at the conference.
 In this work,